36 in diameter

-I am now retired and am devoting time to develop and strengthen my novice level tapestry skills, and to identify and participate in exhibit venues.
+Since retiring in late 2016, I am weaving tapestries and participating in local exhibits.
 My inspiration comes from two sources: My studio views of the Catskills here in Delaware County, NY, and Scripture words and images.
 I am emotionally dependent upon the open skies and towers of summer cumulus clouds, seasonal transitions and ranges in full color, and the minutia in my flower beds and local streams.
-I take many photos, translate these into a sketch or possible woodblock print (which echoes the textural aspects of weaving), and then usually create the tapestry….only to re-weave it upon seeing mistakes and areas for improvement in the final tapestry.
+I take many photos, translate these into a sketch for composition, and modify the image or message as the weaving progresses.
+In 2021 I bought a Mirrix “Zeus” tapestry loom for its dimensions and practicality.

 My Scripture texts are usually one word, in either English or Hebrew.
 They originated out of my interest to portray the Roman Catholic liturgical calendar through key words and corresponding colors found in this church calendar.
-And yet, as I move into the Hebrew language, the tapestry imagery focuses on subtle symbolism and those corresponding colors to encourage and reinforce understanding of Biblical truths.
+These Biblical-themed tapestries focus on subtle symbolism and those corresponding colors to encourage and reinforce understanding of Scripture.
 I hand spin and dye local wools to get the vibrancy and subtleties of color I want to energize the tapestry imagery and text.
 I am only at the very beginning of this process, and don’t know where it will lead over the next 30 years: but that is the excitement of weaving.

 Tabitha Gilmore-Barnes’ Biography